Health Care Social Work in California

 What Do Health Care Social Workers Do?

-Health care social workers — LCSWs in California — provide emotional support, counseling, and resource coordination to patients in hospitals, clinics, nursing homes, and rehabilitation centers.
-They assist patients and their families with medical decisions according to their wishes and circumstances.
+Health care social workers provide emotional support, counseling, and resource coordination to patients in hospitals, clinics, nursing homes, and rehabilitation centers.
+They are liaisons between patients and their families and their team of healthcare providers, to advocate for the patient and ensure the patient’s wishes are considered when the team makes medical decisions.

 Among the many responsibilities shouldered by medical social workers are advocacy and transition assistance.
 A typical day in the life of a health care social worker involves:

-In addition to the hard skills needed to serve patients and their families, medical social workers demonstrate certain traits that allow them to provide high-quality care and support and improve patient outcomes.
+In addition to the hard skills needed to serve patients and their families, medical social workers must also demonstrate certain traits that allow them to provide high-quality care and support and improve patient outcomes.

 These characteristics include: